jiadaizhao/LeetCode/0101-0200/0122-Best Time to Buy and Sell Stock II/README.md

 Design an algorithm to find the maximum profit.
 You may complete as many transactions as you like (ie, buy one and sell one share of the stock multiple times).

-**Note:** However, you may not engage in multiple transactions at the same time (ie, you must sell the stock before you buy again).
+**Note:** You may not engage in multiple transactions at the same time (i.e., you must sell the stock before you buy again).

 **Example 1:**
 ```